nielseneli/bull--itpoint/index.md

 # What is Bull--itPoint?

 Bull--itPoint is a flexible presentation software.
-It creates a slide deck in real time while you present, which aims toencourage and support more presentation styles and more procrastination.
+It creates a slide deck in real time while you present, which aims to encourage and support more presentation styles and more procrastination.

 # Use Cases